Dictyophorus spumans

-It grows up to a length of 8 cm.
-The neck shield has a warty surface, and their color is highly variable.
+Adult males are typically 4.5-5 cm long and females typically 5-7 cm, but can grow up to a length of 8 cm.
+The neck shield has a warty surface, and the grasshopper's colors are highly variable but usually with at least parts that are contrasting and bright.
 It is toxic due to the poisons that it sequesters from its diet, which includes a large number of toxic and distasteful plants such as milkweed.